adil192/bdwaita/README.md

-A gnome shell theme with darker backgrounds.
+A stock-like theme aiming to improve looks and usability, based on Adwaita.

 ## Install